 The Pad field is 0 or 1 octet in length.
-The length of the Country element is evenly divisible by 2.
-The Pad is used to add a single octet to the element if the length is not evenly divisible by 2.
+The Pad field is used to add a single octet to the element where Q is even so that the length of the Country element is evenly divisible by 2.
 The value of the Pad field is 0.

 Power Capability element